 The Legend of Lovers Leap

-On the way to or from the cave, stop at Lovers Leap.
+On the way to or from the cave, stop at Lovers Leap, one of the free things to do in Hannibal, MO.
 It is said to be the spot where long ago, two Indians jumped to their death together to avoid being torn apart.

-Mark Twain Riverboat: Learning about Life on the Mississippi
+Hannibal MO Riverboat: Learning about Life on the Mississippi

 We hopped on the 11 a.m. sightseeing cruise and our nephews couldn’t hide their excitement if they tried.